-- Refer transplant hospitals to the appropriate OPTN Committee for review of candidates listed and transplanted at an inappropriate status.
-The Committee may then, if necessary, refer the hospital to the Membership and Professional Standards Committee (MPSC). - Serve other peer review functions as determined by the Board of Directors.
+- Review justification forms submitted by the transplant hospital that document the candidate's current condition and decide if the requested status is appropriate. - Refer transplant hospitals to the appropriate OPTN Committee for review of candidates listed and transplanted at an inappropriate status.
+The Committee may then, if necessary, refer the hospital to the Membership and Professional Standards Committee (MPSC). - 694 Serve other peer review functions as determined by the Board of Directors.

-RRBsReview boards are formed for each region under the direction of the Committees and Board of Directors.
-RRBs Review boards can operate and perform peer review functions as determined by the Board of Directors and considering issues that affect their region.
-The Board of Directors and Committees may establish other guidelines for RRB Review Board organization and function as necessary.
+696 RRBsReview boards are formed for each region under the direction of the Committees and Board of 697 Directors.
+RRBs Review boards can operate and perform peer review functions as determined by the 698 Board of Directors and considering issues that affect their region.
+The Board of Directors and Committees 699 may establish other guidelines for RRB Review Board organization and function as necessary.

-Voting members of the RRBs include physicians and surgeons who are active in organ transplantation from each transplant program in the region for the relevant organ.
-Regions with a large number of transplant hospitals may use a rotation schedule for physician and surgeon representation on RRBs.
-A rotation schedule lets transplant hospitals alternate assigning representatives to the RRB so that each transplant hospital is given an equal opportunity to serve on the RRB.
+- 701 Voting members of the RRBs include physicians and surgeons who are active in organ transplantation - 702 from each transplant program in the region for the relevant organ.
+Regions with a large number of - 703 transplant hospitals may use a rotation schedule for physician and surgeon representation on RRBs.
+A - 704 rotation schedule lets transplant hospitals alternate assigning representatives to the RRB so that each - transplant hospital is given an equal opportunity to serve on the RRB. - 706

-Appendix M: Definitions
+707 Appendix M: Definitions

-Regional Review Boards (RRBs)
+708 Regional Review Boards (RRBs)

 Peer review panels established in each of the 11 regions to review all urgent status listings for liver and heart candidates.
 The RRB reviews justification forms submitted by each transplant hospital documenting the severity of the candidate's illness and justifies the status at which the candidate is listed.
 Heart RRBs review exception requests for heart candidates and adult status 1, 2, 3, and 4 heart candidates.
+These

-These review boards also consider appeals of cases initially refused for a particular medical urgency status.
+713 review boards also consider appeals of cases initially refused for a particular medical urgency status.